flamin-goes/CRISIS-MANAGEMENT-GUIDE/README.md

 ``Related Standards``
 This file discusses about the several standards related to crisis and security incident management like _NIST SP 800-34_ , _ISO 27035_, _ISO 22301_

+``What happens after a crisis takes place?``
+This file discusses about how the work load of crisis management is divided into two teams as well as it discusses their roles and responsibilities.

+``Free Tools``
+This file discusses about some great _FREE_ tools other than the ones we already know.

 ``Role of Backups``
 This file discusses the importance of having backups in crisis management and the minimum requirements and strategies/rules that should be implemented in order to speed up the recovery process.